Melosos in Gandia

 Plaza del Prado and the pedestrian streets off it seems to be the focal point for the locals.
-I patronized all the bars and eateries around it and found them all remarkable.
-You might want a burger for a change at Comics Prado.
+I checked out all the bars and eateries around the square.
+For a change from normal Spanish food, you could go for a burger at Comics Prado.
 Alternatively Cerveceria El Colamadito on the other side of the square is extremely cheap and popular for drinks though I don’t know what the food was like.
 For better quality food Café Almeda could on the east side of the square could be a good option.

 However my favourite was this great restaurant near the square:

 Telero (High Intermediate A), 7 Career Sant Ponc, www.telero.es

 I ate in this mid-range place twice in all and each time I thoroughly enjoyed the food, the ambience and the friendly service from the owner and his family.

 The dishes here are very traditional.
 An unusual starter is Coques de Dacsa; corn pancakes with anchovy, boiled egg and tuna (B+), very particular to Gandia.

 As you’d expect in a town in the Valenciana Communidad, rice dishes are also very typical and Melosos feature heavily on the menu here.
 A meloso is like a paella but wetter as it’s made with more stock.
 I enjoyed the Meloso de Gambas y Cigalas which is excellent here (A).

 I wanted a white wine to go with the seafood but was told the local ones tended to be sweet due to the hot climate.
 I went for a Rueda Verdejo from Jose Pariente instead which did the trick.